 Delayed Application for CPM after Graduation

-MEAC graduates are expected to apply for NARM Certification within three years of graduation.
-If application for certification is made after this time, NARM will require documentation of ten (10) primary births, twenty-five (25) hours of continuing education, and five (5) hours of peer review within the three (3) years prior to the application submission.
+MEAC graduates are expected to complete NARM Certification within three years of graduation.
+They must meet the eligibility requirements that are current at the time of application.
+If certification takes longer than three years, NARM will require documentation of ten (10) primary births, twenty-five (25) hours of continuing education, and five (5) hours of peer review within the three (3) years prior to the application submission.
 Form available upon request.

 The student must first order an application from NARM or download the application forms linked here.
 The student must fill out the General Application and the CPM Application (not the PEP application), and submit these applications along with the appropriate fee, to NARM Applications.
 In lieu of the MEAC diploma, the student may submit the specified letter from the director of their school.

-When the application materials and the letter have been received and approved by NARM Applications, the candidate will receive notification and a Written Examination Intent Form from the NARM Test Department.
-The student will then return the Intent Form to the Test Department, indicating the chosen date and site for the NARM Written Examination.
+When the application materials and the letter have been received and approved by NARM Applications, the candidate will receive notification and a Written Examination Intent Form from the NARM Applications Department.
+The student will then return the Intent Form to the Applications Department.
 After the examination, the student will receive the results from the NARM Test Department.
-That letter may be used to provide evidence to the state of passing the NARM Written Examination.
-If the state requires a letter from NARM, the student must request that the letter be sent.
-(NARM does not notify any state agency of exam results without the written permission of the candidate, except when the candidate registers for the exam through the state agency.)
+By submitting the MEAC application the candidate is giving NARM permission to submit their NARM Written Examination results directly to their MEAC Program.
+If the state requires a letter from NARM, the student must request that the letter be sent by sending an email to the NARM Applications Department at email@example.com.

 In order to receive the CPM certificate, the candidate will need to send a notarized copy of the MEAC diploma, or an official transcript from the school indicating completion of requirements, to NARM Applications.
 No additional payments will be needed, but proof of MEAC graduation will be required.